Gunavardhanjain/Adobe-XD/README.md

 # Designs
-All the design work links that I have done are uploaded here
+Some of the design work links that I have done are uploaded here